 Getting started as a professional dog groomer is both exciting and nerve-racking.
 You’re starting a dynamic career, but there are many details to consider in terms of your training and future.
-A dog grooming course is an excellent step, but is anything else required in order to work in your specific location?
-What are the benefits to a dog grooming certification versus a license, and what are the differences between the two?
+A dog grooming course is an excellent step.
+But is anything else required in order to work in your specific location?

 First, what is a dog grooming license?

-As a first step, we recommend researching what is required in your area – some areas won’t need a license at all, while others may require a specific certification or exam.
-In order to obtain specific regional certification, you may wish to complete your area’s dog grooming certification exam, which QC Pet Studies will help prepare you for.
+As a first step, we recommend researching what is required in your area.
+Some areas won’t need a license at all, while others may require a specific certification or exam.
+In order to obtain specific regional certification, you may wish to complete your area’s dog grooming certification exam.
+The right dog grooming school can prepare you for this!

-Our best recommendation is to do your research into local regulations to find out what is required in order to start your career –it may be as simple as sitting for an exam or sending in an application, and then going on your merry way.
+Our best recommendation is to do your research into local regulations to find out what is required in order to start your career.
+It may be as simple as taking an exam or sending in an application, and then going on your merry way.
 Just give your local government a call to find out, and put the wheels in motion!

 There are significant differences between dog grooming licenses and certifications, and knowing the distinction is important in order to make the best choice for your career.
-So sit back and let us enlighten you!
+Let’s jump into them!

 Dog grooming licenses